Anlanther/bank-statement-converter/README.md

 ## Single Page Converter: sp_converter.ipynb

 This script is currently only capable of converting statements that follow the [single page converter template](./assets/sp-converter-sample-template.jpg).
-These statements can only have its transactions within one page.
+While these statements can have multiple pages, this script will only look at transactions within the first page.